Pochettino could make shock Tottenham return - Latest news

-Mauricio Pochettino could make a shock return to Tottenham, as the Argentine coach is reportedly a serious option as Spurs’ new boss.
+Mauricio Pochettino could make a shock return to Tottenham, as the Argentine coach is reportedly a serious option as Spurs’ new boss and now he’s in talks.

 [ MORE: How to watch PL in the USA ]